 ‘Not normal.’
 Ex-Cuomo aide details groping allegations

+Brittany Commisso, an executive assistant on Cuomo’s staff, detailed her interactions with the Democrat in a joint interview with CBS and The Times Union of Albany that was broadcast Monday as a key legislative committee met to discuss possible impeachment hearings.

-Brittany Commisso, one of nearly a dozen women whose accounts of sexual harassment by Cuomo were outlined in a report by the state’s attorney general, told her story for the first time on camera in an interview that aired Monday.
-She became the first woman to file a criminal complaint against Cuomo, giving a report to the county sheriff last week.
+Commisso has spoken out before, first in an anonymous interview with the Times Union last winter, and then as one of 11 women who said they were sexually harassed by Cuomo whose allegations were detailed in a report by the state attorney general’s office last week.
+She was also the first woman to file a criminal complaint against Cuomo, giving a report to the county sheriff Thursday.

-She said she waited to publicly have her name attached to the allegations because she was fearful of retaliation.
+But until now, the public hasn’t heard her tell her own story.

-“I was afraid that if I had to come forward and revealed my name, that the governor and his enablers, I like to call them, would viciously attack me, would smear my name, as I had seen and heard them do before to people,” Commisso, now 32, said in a joint interview with CBS and The Times Union of Albany.
+“I was afraid that if I had to come forward and revealed my name, that the governor and his enablers, I like to call them, would viciously attack me, would smear my name, as I had seen and heard them do before to people,” said Commisso, now 32.

 She said she also wanted to protect her daughter, but now feels speaking out shows her that “she has a voice.”